-The Committee on Religious Affairs will work with agencies to help train staff to reflect Jewish concerns and sensitivities, and where appropriate, for the staff to be transmitters of the Jewish tradition.
+The Committee on Religious Affairs will work with agencies to help train staff to reflect of the Jewish tradition.
 It will facilitate the training of agency leadership to be mindful of the significance to be placed on the Jewish component of agency mission and service.